 — Fiach Walker

 The Camino is a grand University of life, open to everyone as both student and teacher.
-Here are some lessons that I learned at that university (Do you have some of your own to share?):
+Allow me to share some priceless lessons I learned at that university:

 - There is no such thing as THE Camino de Santiago.
 Each of us walks a different Camino, just as we walk different paths in life.

-- Get out of your head and into bare naked awareness.
+- Get out of your head and into yur heart.
 In this head-less space, “decisions” are not required… only a receptive presence that transcends thoughts and feelings.